googlegenomics/htsget/README.md

 protocol](http://samtools.github.io/hts-specs/htsget.html) that provides access to reads data stored in Google Cloud Storage buckets.

+Currently, only BAM is supported and the BAM index file must be colocated with the BAM file (that is, `sample.bam` and `sample.bam.bai` must be in the same GCS bucket).

+CRAM support will be added in the very near future.

 # Building the server

 In order to build the server, you will need the [Go](https://golang.org/) tool